bkstar123/laravel-uploader/README.md

 **Note**: Form submit supports only single file upload.
 For multiple files upload, you should use AJAX uploading

 The package also includes a frontend fileinput plugin from Krajee for demonstrating the AJAX uploading.
 The assets included in the package may not be up to date.
-You should consult http://plugins.krajee.com/file-input for using latest versions and more advanced use case of the plugin
+You should consult http://plugins.krajee.com/file-input for the latest version and more advanced use cases of the plugin

 In order to use the included frontend assets, run
 ```php artisan vendor:publish --tag=bkstar123_fileupload.assets```